Cooking On The Ranch

 • You don’t need expensive brandy to cook with.
 Save the good stuff for sipping.
 Choose a standard brandy made from grapes rather than a flavored brandy.

-How Else Can I Use This Sauce?
+How Else Can I Use Apricot Sauce?

 This sauce would also compliment the saltiness of a Grilled Ham Steak, or pair well with Grilled Pork Tenderloin.
 And if you’re looking for an easier option, simply use it as a glaze for grilled chicken breasts or grilled or fried pork chops.